k0sproject/k0smotron/docs/resource-reference.md

 scheduler will not attempt to schedule the pod.

-SchedulingGates can only be set at pod creation time, and be removed only afterwards.
+SchedulingGates can only be set at pod creation time, and be removed only afterwards.<br/>

-This is a beta feature enabled by the PodSchedulingReadiness feature gate.<br/>
         </td>
         <td>false</td>
       </tr><tr>